LucaGhostX/MC-Neo-Generation/README.md

   - BetterF3
   - CIT Resewn
   - Sodium
-  - Replay Mod.
+  - Replay Mod
 - **Server-side Mods:**
   - Advanced Backups
   - Floodgate
-  - ViaVersion.
+  - ViaVersion
 - **Performance & Optimization:**
   - Dynamic FPS
   - Lithium
-  - Krypton.
+  - Krypton

 The mods use the **Fabric** loader and are compatible with Minecraft 1.21.